dunglas/mercure/README.md

 Mercure is a protocol and a reference implementation allowing servers to push live data updates to clients in a fast and reliable way.
-Is is especially useful to push real time updates of data served by web APIs, including [hypermedia APIs](https://en.wikipedia.org/wiki/HATEOAS).
+It is especially useful to push real-time updates of data served by web APIs, including [hypermedia APIs](https://en.wikipedia.org/wiki/HATEOAS).

 A typical use case: